php-deal/framework/README.md

 }
 ```

 By definition, if a pre contract fails, then the body received bad parameters.
-An ContractViolation exception
+A ContractViolation exception
 is thrown.
 If a post contract fails, then there is a bug in the body.
-An ContractViolation exception is thrown.
+A ContractViolation exception is thrown.

 Invariants
 ----------